k8s-docs/prometheus-docs/content/blog/2016-03-23-interview-with-life360.md

 ---
-title: Interview with Life360
+title: 采访Life360
-created_at: 2016-03-23
+date: 2016-03-23
 kind: article
 author_name: Brian Brazil
 ---

-*This is the first in a series of interviews with users of Prometheus, allowing them to share their experiences of evaluating and using Prometheus.
-Our first interview is with Daniel from Life360.*
+_This is the first in a series of interviews with users of Prometheus, allowing them to share their experiences of evaluating and using Prometheus.
+Our first interview is with Daniel from Life360._

 ## Can you tell us about yourself and what Life360 does?